themesberg/flowbite-react/docs/content/components/tables.md

 ---
 layout: home
-title: Tailwind CSS Table - Flowbite
+title: React Table - Flowbite
 description: Use the table component to show text, images, links, and other elements inside a structured set of data made up of rows and columns of table cells
 group: components
 toc: true